2i2c-org/infrastructure/docs/topic/terraform.md

 terraform workspace switch WORKSPACE_NAME
 ```

-For example, if you were working in the `pilot-hubs` workspace but want to switch to `justiceinnovationlab`, these are both stored in the same backend and so the command looks like:
+For example, if you were working in the `infrastructure` workspace but want to switch to `justiceinnovationlab`, these are both stored in the same backend and so the command looks like:

 ```bash
 terraform workspace switch justiceinnovationlab